-Single-subject teachers have the option to include a comment on the report card.
+Single-subject teachers have the option to include a comment on the report card if they wish.

-Attendance: Please ensure that your child arrives at school on time (8:30 am), having had sufficient time to get ready in a relaxed manner.
-Students who are tardy miss vital instruction and information about the school day ahead and frequent absences may affect your child's learning and progress.
-We ask for your co-operation in seeing that your child's attendance record is one that will give him/her the full benefit of the learning experiences we have planned.
-Early departure and late returns at trimester and vacation time are discouraged.
-A student who takes an extended vacation will be expected to keep up with his homework assignments and make up for the work missed during his absence.
+Attendance: Please ensure that your child arrives at school on time for the first period that starts at 8:30 am, having had sufficient time to get ready in a relaxed manner.
+Students who are tardy miss vital instruction and information about the school day ahead.
+Frequent absences may affect your child's learning and progress.
+Furthermore, late arrivals disrupt the lesson for the rest of the class.
+We ask for your cooperation in seeing that your child's attendance record is one that will give him/her the full benefit of the learning experiences we have planned.
+Early departure and late returns at school/term breaks are discouraged.
+A student who takes an extended vacation will be expected to keep up with his/her homework assignments and make up for the work missed during his/her absence.

 Campus Security and Safety: Closed circuit cameras operate 24 hours a day.
 Students are never left unsupervised during school hours, and are accompanied to all classes by a faculty member.
 All play areas are fenced and gates remain closed throughout the school day.
 All visitors are expected to enter through the main building of the High School and are escorted to their appointments in the Primary School by the security guard.
-Please ensure that you have made an appointment through the Administrative Assistant, Ms Valentina Tsoltos, beforehand as, for the safety of the students, visitors will not be allowed in the building after 8:30 am, when formal lessons begin as the Primary School gates will be locked after this time.
+Please ensure that you have made an appointment through the Primary Administrative Assistant, Ms. Marisa Traka, beforehand as, for the safety of the students, visitors will not be allowed in the building after 8:30 am, when formal lessons begin at the Primary School.
+Gates will be locked after this time.
 Students coming to school after 8:30 am will have to enter through the main building of the High School.